Adding credentials

 Selu handles sensitive information — API keys, passwords, tokens — with care.
 All credentials are encrypted at rest and never exposed in plain text through the dashboard or logs.

 When you save a credential in Selu (like an LLM provider API key or a BlueBubbles password), it’s immediately encrypted before being stored.
-Selu uses AES-256 encryption, which is the same standard used by banks and governments.
+Selu uses AES-256-GCM encryption (authenticated encryption), which is the same standard used by banks and governments.
+This means credentials are both encrypted and tamper-proof.

-The encryption key is derived from your Selu instance’s master secret, which is set during initial setup via the SELU_SECRET_KEY environment variable.
+The encryption key is derived from your Selu instance’s master secret, which is set during initial setup via the SELU_ENCRYPTION_KEY environment variable.

 Credentials are stored in Selu’s database, never on the filesystem.
 The database itself should be protected too — see the Docker Setup guide for recommendations on securing your volumes.